bquistorff/statacons/docs/_sources/simpleSConstruct.md.txt

 `statacons` tells us that it needs to rebuild `outputs\data\dta\isles.dta` because it does not exist.

-As one last check before rebuilding, we will get `statacons` to tell us about the status of each file it is considering by using the option `--tree=status`:
+As one last check before rebuilding, we will get `statacons` to tell us about the status of each file it is considering by using the option `tree(status, prune)`:

 ~~~~

-. statacons -n --debug=explain --tree=status,prune
+. statacons, dry_run debug(explain) tree(status,prune)
 scons: Reading SConscript files ...
 Using 'LabelsFormatsOnly' custom_datasignature.
 Calculates timestamp-independent checksum of dataset,